krunal200/pulse-sdk-html5-2.x-plugin-videojs/README.md

 Information about further customizations you can make to the integration can be found on [Customizing Your VideoJS or Brightcove Player Integration](docs/player-customization.md)

+##Migrating to v2

+Versions 2+ of the plugins support videojs-contrib-ads v4.
+There are no breaking changes in the API.

 ## API Docs
 The full API docs are available in the [API Documentation](docs/videojs-pulse.md).